developer-zebra/developer-zebra-site/src/oemconfig/10-0/about/index.md

 ## What's New in v10.0

-OLD OLD OLD
-Due to changes in the [Google managed configuration specification](https://developer.android.com/work/managed-configurations), the schema for OEMConfig 9.3 (and higher) includes default values ONLY for hidden restriction types; the Zebra schema no longer includes default values for non-hidden restriction types.
+`IMPORTANT:` Due to changes in the [Google managed configuration specification](https://developer.android.com/work/managed-configurations), the Zebra OEMConfig scemas starting with 9.3 include default values ***ONLY for hidden restriction types***; the Zebra schema no longer includes default values for non-hidden restriction types.

 OLD OLD OLD
 ### Device Support